 Texas Is A Community Property State

 Let’s start with the basics – Texas is a community property state.
-There is a presumption that everything you and your spouse own at the time of divorce is community property that is subject to a just and right division.
+Texas law creates a presumption that everything you and your spouse own at the time of divorce is community property that is subject to a just and right division.